ashishbijlani/sample-pypi-package/README.md

-# sample-pypi-package
+# Placeholder package

-Sample PyPI Package
+This is a placeholder package